ChinmayMundane/Intralogistic-robot-simulation/README.md

 # Intralogistic-robot-simulation Installation Guide

-This document provides the commands and file structure to install and run the `logistic` ROS 2 package with the `DummySensor` plugin for Gazebo Harmonic.
+This document provides the commands and file structure to install and run the `logistic` ROS 2 package and working of the `DummySensor` plugin for Gazebo Harmonic.

 ## Prerequisites